StartTheFUp/glide-stories-client/README.md

 ![showing our app](https://i.imgur.com/RbMqT53.jpg)

-### A Product Hunt glides and Medium stories-like builder interface, for anyone on the web
+### A Medium stories-like builder interface, for anyone on the web

   📚 Tell engaging and fast-to-read, addictive tappable stories